rust-lang/rust/src/doc/rustc-dev-guide/src/macro-expansion.md

   "No rule expected token _blah_".
 - Error: some fatal error has occurred _in the parser_.
-For example, this happens if there is more than one pattern match, since that indicates the macro is ambiguous.
+For example, this happens if there is more than one pattern match, since that indicates the `macro` is ambiguous.

 The full interface is defined [here][code_parse_int].

-The macro parser does pretty much exactly the same as a normal regex parser with one exception: in order to parse different types of metavariables, such as `ident`, `block`, `expr`, etc., the macro parser must sometimes call back to the normal Rust parser.
+The `macro` parser does pretty much exactly the same as a normal regex parser with one exception: in order to parse different types of metavariables, such as `ident`, `block`, `expr`, etc., the `macro` parser must sometimes call back to the normal Rust parser.

-As mentioned above, both definitions and invocations of macros are parsed using the macro parser.
+As mentioned above, both definitions and invocations of `macro`s are parsed using the `macro` parser.
 This is extremely non-intuitive and self-referential.
-The code to parse macro _definitions_ is in [`compiler/rustc_expand/src/mbe/macro_rules.rs`][code_mr].
-It defines the pattern for matching for a macro definition as `$( $lhs:tt => $rhs:tt );+`.
+The code to parse `macro` _definitions_ is in [`compiler/rustc_expand/src/mbe/macro_rules.rs`][code_mr].
+It defines the pattern for matching for a `macro` definition as `$( $lhs:tt => $rhs:tt );+`.
 In other words, a `macro_rules` definition should have in its body at least one occurrence of a token tree followed by `=>` followed by another token tree.
-When the compiler comes to a `macro_rules` definition, it uses this pattern to match the two token trees per rule in the definition of the macro _using the macro parser itself_.
+When the compiler comes to a `macro_rules` definition, it uses this pattern to match the two token trees per rule in the definition of the `macro` _using the `macro` parser itself_.
 In our example definition, the metavariable `$lhs` would match the patterns of both arms: `(print $mvar:ident)` and `(print twice $mvar:ident)`.
 And `$rhs` would match the bodies of both arms: `{ println!("{}", $mvar); }` and `{
 println!("{}", $mvar); println!("{}", $mvar); }`.
-The parser would keep this knowledge around for when it needs to expand a macro invocation.
+The parser would keep this knowledge around for when it needs to expand a `macro` invocation.

-When the compiler comes to a macro invocation, it parses that invocation using the same NFA-based macro parser that is described above.
-However, the matcher used is the first token tree (`$lhs`) extracted from the arms of the macro _definition_.
+When the compiler comes to a `macro` invocation, it parses that invocation using the same NFA-based `macro` parser that is described above.
+However, the matcher used is the first token tree (`$lhs`) extracted from the arms of the `macro` _definition_.
 Using our example, we would try to match the token stream `print foo` from the invocation against the matchers `print $mvar:ident` and `print twice $mvar:ident` that we previously extracted from the definition.
-The algorithm is exactly the same, but when the macro parser comes to a place in the current matcher where it needs to match a _non-terminal_ (e.g. `$mvar:ident`), it calls back to the normal Rust parser to get the contents of that non-terminal.
-In this case, the Rust parser would look for an `ident` token, which it finds (`foo`) and returns to the macro parser.
-Then, the macro parser proceeds in parsing as normal.
+The algorithm is exactly the same, but when the `macro` parser comes to a place in the current matcher where it needs to match a _non-terminal_ (e.g. `$mvar:ident`), it calls back to the normal Rust parser to get the contents of that non-terminal.
+In this case, the Rust parser would look for an `ident` token, which it finds (`foo`) and returns to the `macro` parser.
+Then, the `macro` parser proceeds in parsing as normal.
 Also, note that exactly one of the matchers from the various arms should match the invocation; if there is more than one match, the parse is ambiguous, while if there are no matches at all, there is a syntax error.

-For more information about the macro parser's implementation, see the comments in [`compiler/rustc_expand/src/mbe/macro_parser.rs`][code_mp].
+For more information about the `macro` parser's implementation, see the comments in [`compiler/rustc_expand/src/mbe/macro_parser.rs`][code_mp].

 ### `macro`s and Macros 2.0